 It was almost almost half an hour before light finally slit the darkness downstream, the crack’s reflection rippling in the water.
 Merely floating till then, Liss began to kick and paddle with renewed vigour.
 Eventually a glow seeped into the air, and the crack grew, until it was large enough to engulf her.

 The burble of water became a gush.
-Out she tumbled, into the blazing light of day, and into the scent of forest and salty sea, everything she knew except untouched by the grime of humanity.
+Out she tumbled, into the blazing light of day, and into the scent of forest and salty sea, everything she knew except untouched by the stain of humanity.
 This second, smaller waterfall sent her freefalling through the air before she once again met the current in a huge splash.

 Down the blue river she bobbed, beneath the brightening sky, the water carving a deep path down the deserted side of the mountain.
 It was easier to ride than to swim, so she rode the river down the coast where it fanned out over the beach.